Nacriema/Leet-Code/README.md

 ## Target

-Solve one question / day
+- Solve one question / day
+- Try to optimize the solution, interm of execution time

 ## Naming format